microsoft/MLOS/README.md

 ## Organization

-To do this this repo provides two Python modules, which can be used independently or in combination:
+To do this this repo provides three Python modules, which can be used independently or in combination:

 - [`mlos-bench`](./mlos_bench/) provides a framework to help automate running benchmarks as described above.